1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 c.svg.append('path.winAvg').attr('d', line.y(ƒ('wonAvgPrev', c.y))(byYear))
 ```

-Again, `ƒ` provides a susscient way of grabbing a property from an object and transforming it with a scale.
+Again, `ƒ` provides a succinct way of grabbing a property from an object and transforming it with a scale.

 <div id='nominations-average'></div>

+Over the last 20 years, the academy has preferred picked best actresses with fewer previous nominations than their other nominees.
+Since we've already downloading supporting and

 #### Animating data

 Encoding the data differently shows different patterns.
-While it is clear Strep has the most nominations, by deemphasizing time we can see the distrubution of nomintions across actress.
+While it is clear Strep has the most nominations, by deemphasizing time we can see the distribution of nominations across actress.
 Fir

-Over the last 20 years, the accemdy has prefered picked best actresses with fewer previous nominations than their other nommines.
 First, create a `g` element for each actress and sort vertically by number of nominations:

 ```javascript
 c.y.domain([0, topActresses.length - 1])